webry-com/vscode-links/README.md

 - Create a config file `Ctrl+Shift+P` -> `VSCode Links: Create Config`
 - Either add `type: "module"` in your package.json if not already, or rename the config file to `vsc-links.config.mjs`.

+## Debugging your config

+- Open the output panel
+- Select `VSCode Links` from the dropdown
+- Errors will be shown here

 ## Config

 ### `links`